-August 9th, 2011 — Disney Princess Culture & Fairy Tales, Girl Culture, LOVE & Other High Risks, Media, Marketing and Advertising, Mentors, Role Models, Peers, Mother-Daughter Emotional Osmosis, Victims & Dangers
+August 9th, 2011 — Disney Princess Culture & Fairy Tales, LOVE & Other High Risks, Media, Marketing and Advertising, The Girl Revolution, Victims & Dangers

 The Girl Revolution is proud to announce the release of Love Distortion: Belle, Battered Codependent and Other Love Stories.